krupani/web-object/README.md

 Returns an array of WebElement objects.
 Return an empty array in element is not found by default.
-Will raise an error if error=true parameter explicitly passed in case of element not found.
+Will raise an error if error=true parameter explicitly passed and element is not found.

 Eg of error handling as mentioned above: